tonzowonzo/SAR_utils/README.md

 2. noise_model_noise_synthetic_sv_loss.h5 - The same as the above but sv is used in conjunction with mse loss.
 3. noise_model_synthetic_mse_loss_sar_drn.h5 - A recreation of the model from the Zhang et al. paper, uses skip connections and calculates the residual noise to despeckle the image.
 It uses mse as a loss function for training.

+Best model so far: In my opinion the noise_model_noise_synthetic.h5 performs the best across Sentinel 1, Capella and ICEYE data.

 #### Future implementations:
 1. https://www.mdpi.com/2072-4292/11/13/1532/htm - A U-Net based residual network quite different to the implementations above by Latarri et al.